You are here:

 In a criminal trial a jury of 12 people selected at random from the community decides if an accused is guilty or not guilty based on the facts of the case.
 All other decisions, including any sentences to be imposed, are made by the judge alone.
-A criminal trial may be held without a jury, in which case the judge will also decide if an accused is guilty or not guilty.

 The Division’s work is not confined to trials and plea hearings.
 Judges of the Division also hear applications under the following Acts:

 - Crimes (Mental Impairment and Unfitness to be Tried) Act 1997

 - Serious Sex Offenders (Detention and Supervision) Act 2009

 - Terrorism (Community Protection) Act 2003